-Non-controlling interests in subsidiaries are included in the total equity of the CSAV group.
+Non-controlling interest in subsidiaries is included in the total equity of the CSAV group.

 Intercompany transactions, balances and unrealized gains on transactions between entities of the CSAV Group are eliminated during the consolidation process.
 Unrealized losses are also eliminated, unless the transaction provides evidence of an impairment of the asset transferred.
 When necessary in order to ensure consistency with the policies adopted by the CSAV Group, the accounting policies of its subsidiaries are modified.